This article was last updated by on

 Rubber plants are mildly toxic to humans and animals only when consumed or in contact with skin, nose, mouth, or eyes.

-However, its poisonous trait leads many people to hesitate in bringing them home.
+However, its poisonous trait leads many people to hesitate to bring them home.

-People might freak out on keeping the toxic labeled plants inside their houses, knowing they are dangerous.
+People might freak out about keeping the toxic labeled plants inside their houses, knowing they are dangerous.
 Yet, having complete and correct contextual knowledge is essential.

-Having said that, you don’t need to discard your want of getting rubber plants at home.
+Having said that, you don’t need to discard your want to get Rubber plants at home.
 You can enjoy bringing them home with proper precautionary measures.

 Pinching or breaking the stem or leaves of the plant can bring you some milky white material oozing out, called sap.